< Go to Personal Locator Beacons

 Hands-on Gear Review

 Like the SPOT 3, the InReach operates on a commercial satellite network and requires a subscription to function.
 Setting it up was not significantly different from the Spot 3, but the DeLorme website is generally easier to navigate and the user account space is more intuitive.
-Contrary to the Spot Connect Satellite Messenger, the InReach paired with our phone immediately the first time, and automatically every time after that.
+The InReach paired with our phone immediately the first time, and automatically every time after that.
+This may sound trivial, but in the world of satellite phones, hubs and messengers, it's very rare and enjoyable to have a device that connects so well.

 Both the DeLorme and the Spot 2 allow tracking and shared maps (the DeLorme allows you to adjust the tracking interval via the Eartmate app but the shortest interval possible is only 10 minutes).
 It's a small thing, but the DeLorme shared-map url is cool and personalized - check it out